A Journey of Seeking Pressure and Forces in the Nucleon

 \subsection{3D Bound States in a Potential: H-Atom}

 In more general cases, a clear boundary for quantum bound states does not exist.
-The kinetic MCD is continuous and inhomogeneous over space, and the pressure as a force ceases to be a useful concept.
+The kinetic MCD is continuous and inhomogeneous over space, and the kinetic pressure ceases to be a useful concept.
 We then focus on the properties of the momentum flow, especially through the continuity equation, to study possible force effects.

 For particles in a potential, such as the infinite well above, their kinetic MCDs are not conserved.
 This non-conservation is essentially the signal for mechanical effects, reflecting that the force induces momentum changes.
 For eigenstates $|\varphi_n\rangle$ of a particle inside a potential $V(\vec{r})$, the continuity equation can be simplified using the Schr\"{o}dinger's equation,